-The appeal was aired on BBC Radio 4 on Sunday 8th July and repeated on Thursday 12th July.
+The appeal was aired on BBC Radio 4 in July 2018.
 Click here to hear the recorded message.
 (Please note: the donation button will be linked to the current charity partner not Action for A-T. If you would like to make a donation, visit our Donation page).

 Genome Editing as a Treatment for Ataxia Telangiectasia

 Professor Rafael Yáñez-Muñoz and his team at the Advanced Gene and Cell Therapy laboratory will use the latest CRISPR-Cas technology to test several ways of repairing the faulty ATM gene that causes A-T. They will initially work with easy-to-grow human cells in the lab, and then assess the most generic A-T gene repair strategies in human blood stem cells.

 Professor Yáñez-Muñoz explained “We sought feedback from A-T families at the planning stage of this project and all of the parents felt that gene therapy projects such as this offered the most hope of a potential treatment”

 Click here to find out more about this study or view a short interview with Professor Yáñez-Muñoz